mscrnt/TextAdventure/data/docs/Quests_References.md

     return quest_classes.get(quest_slug)
 ```

-This reference should provide a clear framework for adding and managing quests in the Avalonia game world.
+This reference should provide a clear framework for adding and managing quests in the game world.